The foundations of $(2n,k)$-manifolds: Complex of admissible polytopes

-\begin{lem} The space $CQ(M^{2n}, P^k)$ is an Alexandrov space if and only if the set of admissible polytopes $P_{\mathfrak{S}}$ does not contain a polytope different from $P^{k}$ and its faces, that is if and only if $CQ(M^{2n}, P^k)$ is Hausdorff. \end{lem}
+As for the space $CQ(M^{2n}, P^k)$, for simplicity, we consider the case when the set of all admissible polytopes $P_{\mathfrak{S}}$ is a pure set.
+If $P_{\mathfrak{S}}$ consists only of $P^{k}$ and its faces, it follows from Lemma~\ref{HF} that $CQ(M^{2n}, P^k)$ is a Hausdorff topological space, which is obviously not discrete, so it is not an Alexandrov space.
+We prove that the same holds in general:

+\begin{lem} Assume that the set of admissible polytopes is a pure set and contains a polytope different from $P^k$ and its faces.
+Then the space $CQ(M^{2n}, P^k)$ is not a Hausdorff topological space and it is not an Alexandrov space as well. \end{lem}